AdamDee64/AoC_2023/README.md

 Status: <br>
 <a href="https://adventofcode.com/2023/day/1">Day 1</a> parts A and B complete.
 Learned basic file reading in Odin<br>
-Day 2 complete and correct.
+<a href="https://adventofcode.com/2023/day/1">Day 2</a> complete and correct.
 More parsing, made some helper procedures for easier to read code<br>
-Day 3 complete and correct.
+<a href="https://adventofcode.com/2023/day/1">Day 3</a> complete and correct.
 Many helper procedures made and working together.<br>
-Day 4 complete and correct.
+<a href="https://adventofcode.com/2023/day/1">Day 4</a> complete and correct.
 Worked all week so I will be catching up on the challenges.
 Added notes as the problems are becoming more complicated (as expected)<br>